durr1602/gyoza/config/README.md

 ### Sequencing data

-Please provide the raw reads (forward and reverse) of your DMS sequencing data in the `config/reads` folder.
+Please provide the raw reads (forward and reverse) of your DMS sequencing data in the `config/reads` folder (or specify a different path in the main config file).
 The file names should be featured in the layout (see section below).

 ### Layout